PSY 652: Research Methods in Psychology I

 • Identifies the causal effect of an intervention or condition on outcomes (e.g., determining how much vaccination reduces infection rates).

-• Involves randomized experiments or applying methods like matching and instrumental variables to observational data.
+• Involves randomized experiments or applying methods like confounder adjustment, matching, and instrumental variables to observational data.

 Important Applications